-- Consider other interventions including Actigall, SMOFlipid® or Omegaven®, and maximizing enteral feedings. - Avoid any infusion containing glucose/fat/protein during rest period. - Obtain hepatic function panel (AST, ALT, total protein, albumin, total bilirubin, direct bilirubin, and alkaline phosphatase) and GGT every 2 weeks at a minimum. - Use the Microsoft Excel spreadsheet to calculate hourly rates of cycled TPN (fill out boxes in yellow).
+- Consider using Actigall, Omegaven® (limit to 1 g/kg/day), and maximal enteral feedings. - Avoid any infusion containing glucose/fat/protein during rest period. - Obtain hepatic function panel (AST, ALT, total protein, albumin, total bilirubin, direct bilirubin, and alkaline phosphatase) and GGT every 2 weeks at a minimum. - Use the Microsoft Excel spreadsheet to calculate hourly rates of cycled TPN (fill out boxes in yellow).
 Print page 1 for the nurse to hang at the bedside. - Start cyclic TPN with a 1 hour rest window off TPN.
 If this is tolerated for 48 hours, advance to a 2 hour rest window off TPN.
-If 2 hour window is tolerated for 48 hours, then advance to the goal of a 4 hour rest window off TPN. - Order heparin flush per unit protocol. - Monitor bedside serum glucose for 24 hours according to the schedule on the next page with the introduction of change in interval.
+If 2 hour window is tolerated for 48 hours, then advance to the goal of a 4 hour rest window off TPN and lipids. - Order heparin flush per unit protocol. - Monitor bedside serum glucose for 24 hours according to the schedule on the next page with the introduction of change in interval.
 Thereafter, monitor bedside serum glucose with a change in clinical status, change in dextrose, or DAILY at end of window off TPN.

-Procedure for Discarding and Starting Infusion (TPN / Intralipid / Omegaven / SMOFlipid):
+Procedure for Discarding and Starting Infusion (TPN / Omegaven):